Ima-CART/cart253/Jams/Mod-Jam/Process/Ideas.md

-Add another insect to disrupt the game(the second insect can be a bumble bee or a tiny mostquito)
+Add another insect to disrupt the game(the second insect can be a bumble bee or a tiny mostquito) -The Bumblebee will come after 5 flies have been eated/captured

 Catching the second insect would decrease points(If fly would increase the number, how would the second insect decrease the number)